mschubert/mschubert/README.md

 ### Hi there 👋

 I'm Michael, a computational biologist.
 This means that I'm using computers and code to analyze biological data, often in collaboration with experimental scientists.
-I'm working on how cancer cells overcome their growth limitations and how this affects patients.
+I'm working on how cancer cells overcome their growth limitations and how we can use that to help patients.
 Here you can find some of the work I did, and more general purpose tools I wrote for anyone to use.
 Please reach out if you want to collaborate! [🐦](https://twitter.com/_ms03) [📫](mailto:mschu.dev@gmail.com)

 #### This is what I do for research 👨‍🔬[🔗](https://scholar.google.com/citations?user=z6mKdjAAAAAJ&hl=en)